OXID-eSales/developer_documentation/development/modules_components_themes/project/configuration/container_parameters.rst

 oxid_build_directory
 ^^^^^^^^^^^^^^^^^^^^

-Directory will be used to compile shop files is set from environment parameter :ref:`OXID_BUILD_DIRECTORY`.
+Directory will be used to compile shop files is set from environment parameter `OXID_BUILD_DIRECTORY`.

 oxid_shop_source_directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^